microsoft/lage/docs/docs/Reference/config.md

     cacheKey: "v1",

     /**
-     * Manually set this to true so that remote caches are pushed - useful in CI systems that do *not* use standard
+     * Manually set this to true so that remote caches are pushed - useful in
-     * environment variables to indicate that it is run from a CI system.
+     * CI systems that do *not* use standard environment variables to indicate
+     * a CI run.
      */
     writeRemoteCache: boolean,

     /**
-     * Skips writes to local cache - also useful in CI (defaults to true when CI systems are detected) */
+     * Skips writes to local cache - also useful in CI (defaults to true when
+     * CI systems are detected)
+     */
-    skipLocalCache: boolean,
+    skipLocalCache: boolean
   },

   /**
-   * affects the --since flag: ignore changes in these paths, so they do not count as changes between refs */
+   * affects the --since flag: ignore changes in these paths, so they do not
+   * count as changes between refs
+   */
   ignore: ["*.md"],

   /**
-   * affects the --since flag: any changes in these paths mean that --since flag is disabled; caching is not affected by this flag
+   * affects the --since flag: any changes in these paths mean that --since
-   */
+   * flag is disabled; caching is not affected by this flag */
-  repoWideChanges: ["yarn.lock"],
+  repoWideChanges: ["yarn.lock"]
 };
 ```